tendermint/atom_one/README.md

 The Common Pool Tax rate shall initially be 2%, but can be increased up to 50% by two thirds supermajority of the Cosmos Hub governance.

+### Article 2.F.
+The Interchain Security (ICS) Systems

+While the ATOM token is the only token allowed for staking on the Cosmos Hub, thereby allowing validators to also partake in ICS2 hosting of Consumer Chains, the PHOTON token is the only token allowed for ICS2 hosting.

+2% of the transaction fees earned from ICS2 hosting shall be paid to the ATOM holders staked toward the Cosmos Hub (the "ICS2 Tax").
+The ICS2 Tax parameter may be adjusted by a two thirds supermajority of Cosmos Hub governance, with the constraint that it may not increase by more than 1% per year.
+For clarity, if the ICS2 Tax is 2% today, it may not be higher than 3% within a year.

+The ICS2A systems must ensure a reasonable Nakamoto coefficient for each zone.
+This shall be accomplished, among other means, by selecting validators from similar tiers of bonded photons, where the largest tier is no larger than 3 times the size of the smallest tier.
+Each validator may elect to disclose their true geographic location as well as the location of all backup systems, or they may elect to remain geographically unlocated.

+Sovereign zones secured by ICS2B systems must allow its delegators' votes to be represented pro-rata according to the explicit and manual voting activity via the primary staking token of that zone; thus its participation in Cosmos Hub voting through the PHOTON token shall be represented by a distribution of choices.
+Staking token holders of the zone who abstain or do not vote must count toward the ABSTAIN option on the Cosmos Hub.

 ## Part 4 Final Dispositions